Why do I need a booster dose?

 What is the guidance for New Yorker’s who are moderately – severely immunocompromised?

-New Yorkers who are 5 years of age to 11 years of age and are moderately or severely Immunocompromised and who received Pfizer-BioNTech for their primary series are eligible for a monovalent booster of Pfizer-BioNTech 5 months after their last dose in their primary series.
+New Yorkers who are 5 – 6 years of age and are moderately or severely Immunocompromised and who received Pfizer-BioNTech for their primary series are eligible for a bivalent booster of Pfizer-BioNTech 2 months after their last dose in their primary series.

-New Yorkers who are 12 – 17 years of age and are moderately or severely immunocompromised who received Pfizer-BioNTech, Moderna, or Novavax COVID-19 vaccines for their primary series are eligible for a Pfizer bivalent booster dose, 2 months after their last dose (either last in their primary series OR their last monovalent booster). ).
+New Yorkers who are 6years of age and older and are moderately or severely immunocompromised who received Pfizer-BioNTech, Moderna, Janssen or Novavax COVID-19 vaccines for their primary series are eligible for a Pfizer-BioNTech or Modernabivalent booster dose, 2 months after their last dose (either last in their primary series OR their last monovalent booster).

 In rare instances, a healthcare provider may recommend some individuals to repeat one or more doses of COVID-19 vaccines, and therefore an individual may have received more doses than most identified.
 It is always best to confirm with your designated health care team for what doses are most appropriate for you.